Skip to main content

 • sparse data problem: with more context, you need exponentially more training data

-• a count in the grid’s table corresponds to tokens inside a two-word bucket
+• a count in the grid’s table corresponds to a cutout in the spread with the matching pair of previous words and next word

 • both capture the same “what follows these two words” relationships

-• buckets make the weighting more tangible—you can see and feel that some outcomes are more likely because there are literally more tokens to pick from
+• cutouts make the weighting more tangible---you can see and feel that some outcomes are more likely because there are literally more cutouts to land on